freedomofpress/securedrop-docs/docs/admin.rst

 .. note::

+   Each SecureDrop instance is hosted and operated independently.
 Freedom of the Press  Foundation does not offer systems administration, hosting or "remote hands" services.

 When the SecureDrop team becomes aware of a security vulnerability in SecureDrop or its software dependencies, we assess the impact of the vulnerability in the